vaadin-component-factory/vcf-schedule-x/README.md

-# Template Add-on for Vaadin Flow
+# Schedule-X Add-on for Vaadin Flow

-This project is a template for building new Vaadin Flow add-ons.
+This is a flow add-on based on the Schedule-X javascript library.

 This component is part of Vaadin Component Factory.

 ## Features

-* List the features of the component here
+* Support for Calendar and Resources views

 ## Running the component demo
 Run from the command line:
-- `mvn  -pl vcf-template-demo -Pwar install jetty:run`
+- `mvn  -pl vcf-schedule-x-demo -Pwar install jetty:run`

 Then navigate to `http://localhost:8080/`